omeka/Documentation/source/Reference/models/Mixin/ElementText.rst

         Load all the ElementText records for the given record (Item, File, etc.).
         These will be indexed by [element_id].

-        Also load all the Element records and index those by their name and set name.
+        Also load all the Element records and index those by their name and setname.

         :param boolean $reload: Whether or not reload all the data that was previously loaded.
         :returns: void